Kern County DUI Accident Victim Attorneys

 A felony DUI conviction in California can result in:

-- Up to $5,000 in fines
+• Up to $5,000 in fines

-- Up to three years in state prison
+• Up to three years in state prison

 Yes, you can sue a drunk driver in Kern County for physical injuries and property damage.
-To strengthen your claim, you will need to provide the police incident report.
+To support your claim, you will need to provide the police incident report.
 This document can contain crucial information, such as the at-fault party’s blood alcohol concentration (BAC) level, which can help prove their impairment at the time of the accident.

-DUI lawyers in Kern County for accident victims can charge between $100 and $1,000 per hour, depending on their years of experience and the number of cases they have handled.
-However, most personal injury lawyers, including us, offer assistance on a contingency fee basis.
-This means you won’t pay any fees upfront for our DUI accident victim attorneys to handle your case.
+DUI lawyers in Kern County for accident victims can charge their clients depending on their years of experience and the number of cases they have handled.
+However, most personal injury lawyers, including Arash Law, offer assistance on a contingency fee basis.
+In other words, clients are not required to pay attorney’s fees unless a settlement for the case is reached.
+However, some case-related expenses may still apply.

-In California, “driving under the influencer” (DUI) and “driving while impaired” (DWI) can be used interchangeably.
+In California, “driving under the influence” (DUI) and “driving while impaired” (DWI) can be used interchangeably.
 They mean the same thing, which is when a drunk or drugged driver operates a vehicle.
 However, DUI is often associated with drunk driving in the Golden State.

 There are different ways to get a DUI case in California, such as the following:

-- Per se DUI — The driver’s blood alcohol content (BAC) is above the legal limit, regardless of whether they show any signs of impairment.
+• Per Se DUI — The driver’s blood alcohol content (BAC) is above the legal limit, regardless of whether they show any signs of impairment.

-- Driving under the influence of drugs (DUID) — The driver operates a vehicle after taking legal or illegal drugs.
+• Driving Under the Influence of Drugs (DUID) — The driver operates a vehicle after taking legal or illegal drugs.

-Call us now at (888) 488-1391 to speak with our Kern County DUI accident victim attorneys.
-Our legal staff is on standby 24/7.
+Call us at (888) 488-1391 to discuss your case with our Kern County DUI accident victim attorneys.